kronos2008/flutter_vless/packages/flutter_vless_android_emulator/README.md

 # flutter_vless_android_emulator

-This package contains the x86_64 binaries for the `flutter_vless` plugin, which are required for running on most Android emulators.
+This package contains the x86_64 and x86 binaries for the `flutter_vless` plugin, which are required for running on most Android emulators.

 ## Usage